LLM in Medical Law and Ethics

 You must select between 40 and 60 credits from the following courses:

-This course provides students with an opportunity to explore some of the ways that modern healthcare has been (and is being) shaped by key events, actors, and objects.
-In particular, it reflects on how these have impacted on law, policy and regulation in the sector, and how this continues to evolve.
-This course will contextualise and deepen student's understanding of the changing healthcare landscape.
-It will equip students to navigate a range of primary and secondary sources in order to advance arguments and positions at this intersection of law, policy and regulation.
+This course provides you with an opportunity to explore some of the ways that modern healthcare and its regulation have been (and are being) shaped by key events.
+In particular, it considers how high profiles failures of care have impacted on law, policy and regulation in the sector, and how this continues to evolve.
+This course will contextualise and deepen your understanding of the changing landscape of healthcare, as well as providing an understanding of the principal legal and policy frameworks that govern the regulation of health and social care professionals in the UK.
+The course will enable you to navigate a range of primary and secondary sources in order to advance arguments and positions at this intersection of law, policy and regulation.
 While this course focuses on the UK as its primary jurisdiction, it also provides scope for students to reflect on the issues raised in relation to their home jurisdictions (if different).

 You can choose between 0 and 20 credits from the following courses: